-- To make sauce: Heat oil in a small saucepan over low heat.
-Add parsley, capers, sherry, lemon juice and breadcrumbs.
+- To make the sauce: Heat oil in a small saucepan over low heat.
+Add parsley, capers, sherry, lemon juice, and breadcrumbs.
 Stir over low heat until the mixture has a sauce-like consistency.
 If too thick, thin with up to 1 tablespoon warm water.
 Season with salt, if desired.

 - Lift the fish from the pan with a slotted spoon, draining well.
 Arrange the fish on a warm serving platter and top with the parsley-caper sauce.

 Tips & Notes

 Make-Ahead Tip: Cover and refrigerate the sauce (Step 1) for up to 8 hours.
 Reheat before serving.

 Per serving: 179 calories; 8 g fat ( 1 g sat , 6 g mono ); 54 mg cholesterol; 2 g carbohydrates; 0 g added sugars; 22 g protein; 0 g fiber; 406 mg sodium; 443 mg potassium.